 Roisin Burns - Vice-Chair

-Roisin retired in 2007 following a career in Health and Social Services, most recently as Director of Elderly and Primary Care and Acting Chief Executive of the Craigavon and Banbridge Trust.
+Roisin retired in 2007 following a long career in Health and Social Services, as Director of Elderly and Primary Care and within the last year of her career was the Acting Chief Executive of the Craigavon and Banbridge Community Trust.

 Steven Lindsay - Treasurer

 Steven is the Treasurer of Age NI and has been an Age NI Trustee since 2009.
 He is also the Chair of the Finance & Resources committee, a sub-committee of Age NI.

 Steven is Managing Partner of Moore Stephens, Chartered Accountants.
 He is a member of Chartered Accountants Ireland and also the Chartered Institute of Internal Auditors.

 Steven is a council member of Londonderry Chamber of Commerce and has also worked at a senior level in Health and Social Care in Northern Ireland.